Central to torch is the torch_tensor objects.

 sub(other, *, alpha=1) -> Tensor

-Subtracts a scalar or tensor from self
+Subtracts a scalar or tensor from self tensor.
+If both

-are specified, each element of
+alpha and other are specified, each element of

-is scaled by alpha
+other is scaled by alpha before being

 used.

-is a tensor, the shape of other
+When other is a tensor, the shape of other

-must be broadcastable <broadcasting-semantics>
+must be broadcastable <broadcasting-semantics> with

 the shape of the underlying tensor.